mrdanishsaleem/free-pdf-books/README.md

 # Free PDF Books

-This repository will is a collection of books in PDF format.
+This repository is a collection of books in PDF format.